grubeben/194.077-Applied-Deep-Learning/README.md

 ### Continuous-action-space A2C agent

-- More troublesome than discrete case; at current state still unstable training
+- More troublesome than discrete case; initially unstable training
 - However, some lucky runs deliver results, the overall architecture seems to be sound
   * In such cases: good learning within the first 100 episodes, just to collapse after
   * Those 'lucky' models have been stored and can be seen in action at **'continuous.ipynb'**